 Martin’s work focuses on social networks in organizations and includes the co-authored books Social Networks and Organizations (Sage, 2003); and Interpersonal Networks in Organizations: Cognition, Personality, Dynamics and Culture (Cambridge University Press, 2008).
 His interests also include innovation, personality, cognition, and emotion in organizations.

 A second article examines how gendered expectations affect whether men and women are viewed differently as leaders depending on the structure of their team networks.
 Women leaders in cohesive networks (in which people appear to be connected to each other) are attributed with more charisma than women leaders in centralized networks (in which the connections appear to be monopolized by one or a few people).
-The opposite pattern is true for men: more charisma the more the network around the leader is centralized. (“The Leader-in-Social-Network Schema: Perceptions of network structure affect gendered attributions of charisma,” co-authored with Raina Brands and Jochen Menges, forthcoming, Organization Science).
+The opposite pattern is true for men: more charisma the more the network around the leader is centralized. (“The Leader-in-Social-Network Schema: Perceptions of network structure affect gendered attributions of charisma,” co-authored with Raina Brands and Jochen Menges, 2015, Organization Science).

 In the area of social networks and personality, a team of researchers, including fellow UCL academic Blaine Landis, conducted a meta-analysis across 138 network studies.
 The analysis shows that the self-monitoring personality variable (compared to the Big Five) is crucially important in understanding who emerges as central in organizational networks; and that indegree centrality (i.e., how many other people claim you as a friend or as someone who gives them advice) is more important than brokerage in understanding the individual’s work performance and career success.
-This paper (“Integrating personality and social networks: A meta-analysis of personality, network position, and work outcomes in organizations,” is forthcoming in Organization Science.
+This paper (“Integrating personality and social networks: A meta-analysis of personality, network position, and work outcomes in organizations,” 2015 in Organization Science.

-These topics – the cognitive and personality foundations of organizational social networks – are reviewed theoretically in two recent conceptual articles, one forthcoming in Journal of Management (“The micro foundations of organizational social networks: A review and an agenda for future research,” co-authored with Stefano Tasselli and Jochen Menges); and the other published in Annual Review of Psychology (“Social network analysis: Foundations and frontiers on advantage,” co-authored with Ronald S. Burt and Stefano Tasselli, 2013).
+These topics – the cognitive and personality foundations of organizational social networks – are reviewed theoretically in two recent conceptual articles, one in Journal of Management (“The micro foundations of organizational social networks: A review and an agenda for future research,” 2015, co-authored with Stefano Tasselli and Jochen Menges); and the other published in Annual Review of Psychology (“Social network analysis: Foundations and frontiers on advantage,” co-authored with Ronald S. Burt and Stefano Tasselli, 2013).

 For more on martin’s research see the departmental website: